zimmermannlowbrass/python-p3-import/README.md

 ## Introduction

-As your programs gets longer, you may want to split them into several files for easier maintenance.
+As your programs get longer, you may want to split them into several files for easier maintenance.
 You may also want to use a handy function that you’ve written in several programs without copying its definition into each program, or functions that others wrote to save you a bit of development time.